naved001/obmd/docs/deployment.md

 ## Running OBMd with Apache

+OBMd is a go web app and is perfectly capable of being an internet-facing web server.
+However, if you want to run multiple virtual servers on the same machine like running HIL and OBMd together, you can use Apache as an HTTP proxy.
+This also means you need to configure only your Apache server with TLS.

 1. Make sure that your Apache server is running with TLS.

 2. In the obmd config file at `/etc/obmd/config.json`, enable obmd to run on